 We formed in 1972, initially as an all-Hertfordshire branch, later becoming South Hertfordshire Branch (after a number of other branches were formed in the county).
-We are the oldest CAMRA Branch in Britain, 48 years old in 2022.
+We are the oldest CAMRA Branch in Britain, 50 years old in 2022.
 A booklet “Real ale in South Herts – the Story of Local Cask Ale Campaigning 1972 – 2022” describing those 50 years was published in 2022.

-Our first branch meeting was held on 20 November 1972 at the Farriers Arms in St. Albans – marked today by a blue plaque mounted on the pub`s frontage.
+Our first Branch meeting was held on 20 November 1972 at the Farriers Arms in St Albans – marked today by a blue plaque mounted on the pub`s frontage.
 Our first social gathering was held one month earlier at the Builders Arms in New Barnet.
 Branch meetings were minuted from December 1972 and continue to be held monthly – at pubs across our area.

-In 1974 we organised Britain’s first Beer Exhibition, held at the Market Hall in St. Albans – so new was the concept that the brewers donated the beer for free!
-The beer was sold at 2p per pint.
+In March 1974 we organised Britain’s first Beer Exhibition, held at the Market Hall in St Albans – so new was the concept that the brewers donated the beer for free!
+The beer sold at 2p per half.

 We organised the initial all-Hertfordshire Beer festivals which were held at Hatfield Polytechnic between 1977 and 1980.

-Today, its local successor, the St. Albans Beer & Cider Festival (annual since 1996 at St. Albans Arena), is one of CAMRA’s most prominent provincial beer festivals, offering over 350 beers and 50 ciders and where 35,000 pints are consumed.
+Today, its local successor, the St Albans Beer & Cider Festival (annual since 1996 at St Albans Arena), is one of CAMRA’s most prominent provincial beer festivals, offering over 350 beers and 50 ciders and where 35,000 pints are consumed.
 For further information: stalbansbf.org.uk.
 With a two year gap due to the pandemic, the festival reappeared in 2022.

 In 2009 and 2010 the branch held successful beer festivals in Harpenden.

-There have been 12 printed editions of the Hertfordshire Real Ale Guide (all organised, edited and produced by this branch with information provided from all Hertfordshire branches) – first published in 1974; the latest edition in 2000.
-We have published local guides to pubs in Hertford, Ware and St. Albans since 2000.
+There have been twelve printed editions of the Hertfordshire Real Ale Guide (all organised, edited and produced by this branch with information provided from all Hertfordshire branches) – first published in 1974; the latest edition in 2000.
+Since, we have published local guides to pubs in Hertford, Ware and St Albans.

-A branch Club of the Year competition was introduced in 2014 – the 2020 winner is the Royston Club in St Albans.
-2nd The North Mymms Social Club, 3rd the Hertford Club in Hertford.
-There are around 40 clubs in the Branch area.
+A branch Club of the Year competition was introduced in 2014 – the 2023 the winner is the Royston Club in St Albans.
+2nd The North Mymms Social Club, 3rd the Hertford Club in Hertford 40 clubs sit within the Branch area.

 The branch has a Most Improved Pub award utilised on an as and when basis.
 The latest winners are the White Lion, St Albans and Cask and Stillage, Potters Bar – both in 2022.

 In the mid-1970s we were instrumental in real ale being re-introduced into many local pubs with our handpump refurbishment and loan scheme.

-The Dave Burns Memorial Award is presented to individuals who have made notable efforts in the furthering of the Campaign’s ideals.
-These have included publicans, campaigners and brewery officials.
+The Dave Burns Memorial Award is presented to individuals who have made notable efforts in the furthering of the Campaign’s ideals, including publicans, campaigners and brewery officials.
 A Lifetime Achievement Award was made to Steve Bury in 2022.

-The South Herts Branch area is bordered approximately by St. Albans and the M1 in the west, Ware and the A10 in the east, the Greater London boundary to the south and Redbourn, Harpenden, Welwyn, Oaklands and Stapleford to the north.
+The South Herts Branch area is bordered approximately by St Albans and the M1 in the west, Ware and the A10 in the east, the Greater London boundary to the south and Redbourn, Harpenden, Welwyn, Oaklands and Chapmore End to the north.

-South Hertfordshire is home to one long-standing family brewer, McMullens of Hertford; the independent brewers, 3 Brewers of St. Albans Farr Brew of Harpenden, and the can-only Gold Bear Brewery based in Hertford but currently brewing in Suffolk.
+South Hertfordshire is home to one long-standing family brewer, McMullens of Hertford plus the independent brewers, 3 Brewers of St Albans and Farr Brew of Wheathampstead.

-When CAMRA started in Hertfordshire, only 90 pubs sold real ale.
+When CAMRA was formed in Hertfordshire, only 90 pubs sold real ale.
 We lost a further fifteen before we could reverse the trend.
-Today over 85% of Hertfordshire`s pubs offer real ale.
+Today around 75% of Hertfordshire`s pubs offer real ale.

 We fight pub closures (actively taking part in planning processes) and oppose the desecration of traditional pub interiors.
 We provide information on and back applications to list pubs as Assets of Community Value.

-Each May, the branch puts on events to actively promote mild.
+Each May, the Branch puts on events to actively promote mild.
 In 1979 we successfully campaigned for Greene King XX Dark Mild to be retained.
-The Mild pub crawl in Hertford is an annual May fixture with a 14-year pedigree.
+The Mild pub crawl in Hertford is an annual May fixture with a 17-year pedigree.

-Our branch committee comprises a maximum of 14 members and is elected, each year in January, at the Branch AGM.
-There is currently 1 vacancy.
-All Branch meetings include a speaker – brewers, publicans, politicians, campaigners, maltsters, historians etc.
+Our Branch committee comprises a maximum of 14 members and is elected, each year in January, at the Branch AGM.
+Branch meetings often include a speaker – brewers, publicans, politicians, campaigners, maltsters, historians etc.

-This website, relaunched in 2017 and awarded “Best Branch Website of the Year” in 2019 and 2020, gives information on the branch, its events and campaigns and has an on-line version of Pints of View.
+Our website, relaunched in 2017 and awarded “Best Branch Website of the Year” in 2019 and 2020, gives information on the Branch, its events and campaigns and has an on-line version of Pints of View.

 Branch Social events include the annual Hertford Autumn Ale Tour and the Ware Summer Saunter.
-Branch Socials have included visits to 100 UK breweries – McMullens, Crouch Vale, Fullers, Paradigm, Harveys, Mad Squirrel – all in 2019.
+Branch Socials have included visits to over 100 UK breweries.

 Branch members are available to give talks to local clubs and organisations.